futureofcoding/futureofcoding.org/drafts/dctp.md

 Denotationally, cyclical or recursive flows are very similar to recursive functions, which are semantically a fixpoint.

-#### Performance

-It's well known that FRP has suffered space and time leaks.
-People often complain about the performance of mathematical or abstract language like Haskell.

-[asked conal for help here]
+## Denotational Semantics

+Now we know the CT (Continuous Time) of DCTP, but what of the D (Denotative)?

+We've already been doing it.
+The original name for denotational semantics was "mathematical semantics".
+It was pioneered by Chris Strachey and Dana Scott in the early 1970s.
+It is an approach to model a programming language with mathematical objects.
+So above, when we modeled a graphic as a function from `x` and `y`, and then `t`, to `Color`,  that was denotational semantics.

+In his 1977 Turing Award Lecture, [Can Programming Be Liberated from the von Neumann Style?
+A functional style and its algebra of programs](http://www.thocp.net/biographies/papers/backus_turingaward_lecture.pdf), John Backus explains how denotational semantics uncovers the hidden complexities in imperative, von-Neumann-based languages:

+> When applied to a von Neumann language ... the complexity of the language is mirrored in the complexity of the description, which is a bewildering collection of productions, domains, functions, and equations that is only slightly more helpful in proving facts about programs than the reference manual of the language...

+In other words, most programming languages lack powerful mathematical properties.
+For example, the lack of equational reasoning (being able to replace expressions with equal ones) makes it difficult to reason about such programs, let alone *prove* things about them.
+Additionally, lacking in mathematical properties prevents composability and modularity of programs.
+[TODO maybe join this section with the composability and modularity from the section above?]

+### "Why program with continuous time?"

+Of course, for the computer to render the above graphics on the screen, it must at some point convert the continuous time and space to discretized pixels and ticks of time.
+So what's the point of programming in continuous time if it will eventually be discretized?

+There are a [lot](https://github.com/conal/talk-2014-bayhac-denotational-design#why-continuous-time-matters) of [reasons](http://conal.net/blog/posts/why-program-with-continuous-time).
+The most compelling argument for me is for the same reason we use SVGs: resolution independence.
+We want to be able to transform our programs "in time and space with ease and without propagating and amplifying sampling artifacts."
+We want to discretize at the last possible moment, and stay as abstract as possible for as long as possible.

+[TODO Explain why continuous time (and laziness) are key for compositionality and modularity, maybe citing my FRP paper]

+You can learn more about denotational design and semantics from Conal's [video](https://www.youtube.com/watch?v=bmKYiUOEo2A) and [paper](http://conal.net/papers/type-class-morphisms/).

 ## "A denotationally simple model for whole systems"

-Now that you understand DCTP, you are ready to see why I think it can save programming.
+Now that you understand DCTP, here's why I think it can save programming...

-Isn't Excel wonderful?
-One of the reasons that allows Excel to be so wonderful is that it's entirely free from control flow.
-There's no sequencing of instructions.
-There's only data flow, which is directed via mathematical expressions.
+Aren't spreadsheets wonderful?
+A key to their success is that there is no control flow, no sequencing of instructions.
+Only data flow.

 In [The Next 700 Programming Languages](https://www.cs.cmu.edu/~crary/819-f09/Landin66.pdf), Peter Landin calls such languages "denotative" when they contain only nested mathmatical expressions, and each expression *denotes* (can be model by) some mathmatical object.
-He says, "The antithesis of denotative is 'imperative.'"
+And, "The antithesis of denotative is 'imperative.'"

+As Conal says:

+> There is a lot of confusion about the meaning of “functional” and “declarative” as descriptions of programming languages and paradigms....
+I’ve started using the more specific term “denotational programming” in my blog subtitle and elsewhere, as an alternative to what I used to call “functional programming”.
+While there are other notions of “functional”, applicable even to monadic IO, I think “denotational” captures the fundamental and far-reaching benefits that we called “good for reasoning about” and “powerfully compositional”. - [Is Haskell a purely functional language?](http://conal.net/blog/posts/is-haskell-a-purely-functional-language)

 Haskell is such a denotative lanugage...
 That is, except for monads.

+[TODO maybe combine this section with "why program with continuous time?" and denotational sematnics]

-### Monads are Imperitive Programming
+### Monads are Imperitive

 While monads do technically denote mathmatical objects, in practice they are imperitive programming imported into denotational programming.
 In [Can functional programming be liberated from the von Neumann paradigm?](http://conal.net/blog/posts/can-functional-programming-be-liberated-from-the-von-neumann-paradigm) Conal Elliott rants: